JeffersonLab/SRO-RTDP/src/utilities/java/pcap2streams/README.md

 The client will:
 1. Connect to all servers specified in the configuration file
 2. Receive packets from each server
-3. Process the packets (currently just counting them)
+3. Process the packets using the PcapPacketAnalyzer
 4. Run for 60 seconds and then display statistics

 ## Configuration